-Refrigerators come in many sizes and styles depending on type of RV.
+RV Refrigerators come in many sizes and styles depending on whether you have a motorhome, fifth wheel, camper trailer, truck camper or caravan.
 They are powered either by propane or electricity.
 Regardless if your RV refrigerator is powered by propane or electric, they need to operate at maximum efficiency to keep your food from spoilage.
-We’ll share some valuable information on how to maximize efficiency of your RV refrigerator and some great maintenance tips.
+Here’s some valuable information on how to maximize efficiency of your RV refrigerator and some great maintenance tips.

 This blog includes affiliate links.
 We may receive a small commission on purchases at no extra cost to our readers.